The 1949 song “If I Had a Hammer” may sound sweet and old-timey,

 Meeting the Makita

-Facing off against the Bosch is the Makita brand of cordless power tools.
+Facing off against the Bosch is the famous Japanese Makita brand of cordless power tools.

-Obviously, the Makita brings the benefit of cordless capability, cutting the cord that tethers you to an outlet.
+Obviously, the Makita brings the benefit of cordless capability, which can the cord that tethers you to the necessity of an outlet.
+If you are on-site in a situation which offers no current or easily-accessible outlets, then having this option is a must.

-You’re now free to drill around the cabin.
+Drill around the cabin.
 Or garage.
+Or worksite.
 You get the idea.

-- Torque limiting clutch to prevent gear damage
+- Built-in Torque limiting clutch in order to prevent gear damage

 Two or More for One?
 The Combo Smack-Down!

-The good news is, no matter where you stand on Bosch vs Makita, you can find a combo tool that suits your preferences.
+Ultimately, I believe there is some really good news here: no matter where you stand on the Bosch vs Makita debate, you can find a combo tool that suits your preferences.

 The Bosch entry into the best impact/drill combo competition includes the Bosch CLPK232A-181 18V Lithium-Ion Cordless Drill Driver/Impact Combo Kit.